RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 | `[HypermediaActionEndpoint<THto>("prop", ResultType = typeof(TResult))]` on controllers | Action result entity type — populates `ActionDescription.ResultName`/`ResultClasses`.
 Indicates the endpoint produces a Location header pointing to an entity of the specified HTO type.
 Optional — when not set, `ResultName` is null. |
 | `[Obsolete("message")]` | Deprecation on entity types, actions, links, embedded entities |

 **Constraint:** Each HTO has exactly one `[HypermediaObjectEndpoint<THto>]` and each action has exactly one `[HypermediaActionEndpoint<THto>("prop")]` in the codebase.
 This one-to-one mapping simplifies controller scanning — the generator can find the single matching endpoint for any HTO or action without disambiguation.
-If the generator finds zero or multiple endpoints for the same HTO/action, it should emit a diagnostic error.
+If the generator finds multiple endpoints for the same HTO/action in the source assembly, it emits **RY0033** (error) — with duplicates the extracted mapping would be last-wins, i.e. arbitrary.
+The zero-endpoint case is deliberately *not* diagnosed: controllers may live in a different assembly the generator cannot see, so any missing-endpoint diagnostic would be a false positive there; the runtime route resolver already fails with a clear exception for genuinely missing routes.

 ### Generated Output per HTO